 The following is an example of an index rebuild via this command.
 It's storage parameters are changed to use an initial extent size of 3MB and a next extent size of 500K.
 It is also being moved from the USR7 tablespace to the IDX7 tablespace.

-ALTER INDEX fuzzy_pink_slippers REBUILD
+ALTER INDEX fuzzy_pink_slippers REBUILDalter index <index_name> REBUILD TABLESPACE <new_tablespace>;

 ( STORAGE(INITIAL 3M NEXT 500K